relvacode/mediastack/README.md

 docker-compose up -d
 ```

-My configuration is using `dns` chanellenge which means I need to provide `DO_AUTH_TOKEN` when starting the Trafeik container.
+This example is using `dns` chanellenge which means I need to provide `DO_AUTH_TOKEN` when starting the Trafeik container
-See [acme configuration](https://docs.traefik.io/configuration/acme/) to find out more.

-I am using strong TLS cipher suites which may not be supported by legacy web browsers.
+This example uses strong TLS cipher suites which may not be supported by legacy web browsers.

 #### Virtual Host

-For each application to serve over HTTP/HTTPS the environment variable `VIRTUAL_HOST` is expected which instructs traefik what url host to serve that application on.
+Each compose stack needs to have the environment variable `VIRTUAL_HOST` defined when starting the stack.
+It tells Traefik what hostname to serve the application on.

 The best way to achieve this is by creating `.env` files in the stack directory.